csev/dazzleSketch/README.md

     </body>
     </html>

 This also works well when added to the reveal.js HTML.
 I would like to see it turned into a plugin for `reveal.js` - but I am sure it needs a bit of code review.

 When DazzleSketch is loaded, you see no UI on the screen - it is just ready to scribble and activated using the following keystrokes.

 * ctrl-` (next to the 1) erase and turn off drawing
+* ctrl-P Switch between a white canvas and transparent canvas
 * ctrl-1 Yellow Pen
 * ctrl-2 Green Pen
 * ctrl-3 Cyan Pen